KaTeX/KaTeX/contrib/auto-render/README.md

 - `ignoredTags`: This is a list of DOM node types to ignore when recursing through.
 The default value is
   `["script", "noscript", "style", "textarea", "pre", "code"]`.

+- `errorCallback`: A callback method returning a message and an error stack in case of an critical error during rendering.
+The default uses `console.error`.